Skip to Main Content

 If you know the classmark of the subject or jurisdiction, you may want try searching the catalogue using the Classmark option or searching the bookshelves directly.
 To find out the classmark try:

 In many cases core textbooks will have a number of editions published in different years.
-Once a new edition has arrived in the Library the previous edition is removed from the open-access library shelves and placed in the Library's basement store.
-These earlier editions are identifiable by having a depository number for a classmark on the Library Catalogue.
+Once a new edition has arrived in the Library the previous edition is removed from the open-access library shelves and placed in the Library's basement storage area.
+These earlier editions are identifiable by having a classmark that includes DEP or RES (meanding Depository or Repository).
 The most recent edition will have a recognisable Library classmark e.g. Short Loan or GA2.C.1 JOW.

 2. Select 'newest first' from the sort drop-down menu